rssnyder/bones-day/README.md

 is it a bones day?

-an inside joke with some friends, who still use groupme for some reason...
+~~an inside joke with some friends, who still use groupme for some reason...~~

+my dad brought up bones day at the thanksgiving dinner table, the bot must die.